 or GISC 6363 Internet Mapping and Information Processing

-In special circumstances, students may substitute alternative equivalent courses in the core with prior approval of the Program Director or the Associate Dean for Graduate Programs.
+In special circumstances, students may substitute alternative equivalent courses in the core with prior approval of the Program Director or the Associate Dean of Graduate Studies.

 II.
 Prescribed Analytical Electives: 12 semester credit hours

 Students complete twelve semester credit hours

 EPPS 6352 Evaluation Research Methods in the Economic, Political and Policy Sciences

 EPPS 7318 Structural Equation and Multilevel (Hierarchical) Modeling

 EPPS 7371 Time Series Analysis II